Cuban tree frog: Life cycle

 As with most frogs, female Cuban tree frogs are larger than males.
 During the breeding season, the male will have a black nuptial pad on his hand or wrist that helps him hold onto the female during amplexus.

 Cuban tree frogs breed year round depending on the conditions, preferring to breed during the wetter months.
 Optimal conditions are considered to be 81.5 F with high humidity (97.8%) and rain.
 A female can lay several hundred eggs to over a thousand in a single clutch.
 Eggs can hatch in under 30 hours and tadpoles can fully develop in one month.
 They have wide caudal fins and two rows of labial teeth on the top of their mouths and four rows on the bottom.
 Tadpoles survive on algae and will occasionally eat other tadpoles, and on rare occasions, recently metamorphosed juveniles.
 After metamorphosis, froglets are between 0.55 and 0.67 in long.

+Cuban tree frogs are prey for rat snakes, eastern garter snakes, ribbon snakes, black racers, American crows, Cuban knight anoles, and humans.
+American crows prey on juveniles and tadpoles at breeding sites.